Azure/azure-powershell/src/VMware/docs/New-AzVMwareScriptStringExecutionParameterObject.md

 # New-AzVMwareScriptStringExecutionParameterObject

 ## SYNOPSIS
-Create a local Script String Execution object
+Create a in-memory object for ScriptStringExecutionParameter

 ## SYNTAX